Bill Thompson (voice actor)

-Early career
+Early life and career

 Thompson was born to vaudevillian parents and was of Scottish ancestry.
 He began his career in Chicago radio, where his early appearances included as a regular on Don McNeill's morning variety series The Breakfast Club in 1934 and a stint as a choir member on the musical variety series The Sinclair Weiner Minstrels around 1937.
 While on the former series, Thompson originated a meek, mush-mouthed character occasionally referred to in publicity as Mr. Wimple.

 Thompson soon achieved his greatest fame after he joined the cast of the radio comedy Fibber McGee and Molly around 1936.
-On Fibber McGee and Molly, Thompson brought back the Wimple voice in 1941, and essayed a variety of roles, including a boisterous conman with a W. C. Fields voice, originally named Widdicomb Blotto, but soon rechristened Horatio K. Boomer, and Nick Depopulis, the Greek restaurant owner.
-His two most famous roles on the series, however, were as the Old Timer and Wallace Wimple.
+On Fibber McGee and Molly, Thompson brought back the Wimple voice in 1941, and essayed a variety of roles, including a boisterous con man with a W. C. Fields voice, originally named Widdicomb Blotto but soon rechristened Horatio K. Boomer; and Nick Depopulis, the Greek restaurant owner.
+His two most famous roles on the series, however, were as The Old Timer and Wallace Wimple.
 The Old Timer, introduced in 1937, was a garrulous old gent who dropped in and listened to McGee's rambling stories and jokes.
 He inexplicably referred to McGee as "Johnny", as in: "That's pretty good, Johnny, but that ain't the way I heerd it!"
 This soon became a national catchphrase and surfaced in Warner Bros. cartoon shorts, notably Tortoise Wins by a Hare in which Bugs Bunny disguises himself as a bearded old man and tries to trick the tortoise into telling him "how he beat that wabbit!").